 My two-week G Adventures trip through Mexico came to a beautiful conclusion with two days and nights in Playa del Carmen.

 Like the islands of Thailand, I felt as though everyone and their mother had already been to Mexico's Riviera Maya, the country's crown jewel of tourism along the eastern edge of the Yucatan Peninsula.

-Cancun was the over-developed epicenter, complete with international airport, dozens of towering hotels, and a reputation for Spring Break partying.
+Cancun was the over-developed epicenter, complete with an international airport, dozens of towering hotels, and a reputation for Spring Break partying.

 Meanwhile, Playa del Carmen, an hour south by bus, had managed to keep development under control, which is not to say it hasn't been completely transformed over the last 10 to 20 years.